 At Queensland Country Bank, we continue to build a culture based on exceptional service, genuinely caring for our people and empowering our employees to reach their full potential.
 We are motivated to recruit the brightest, kindest and the best to help us innovate and grow.
-Our dedication to gender equality and more broadly, diversity and inclusion, is imbedded within our values of Putting People First, Being Genuine, Bringing our Best and Embracing Change.
+Our dedication to gender equality and more broadly, diversity and inclusion, is imbedded within our values - Be Genuine, Put People First, Embrace Change and Bring Your Best.

-The gender pay gap is the difference in the average pay of all men and all women in an organisation.
+The gender pay gap (GPG) is the difference in the average pay of all men and all women in an organisation.
 This is different to pay equity, which is paying men and women the same pay for equivalent work.
-At Queensland Country we have been focused on equity within like-for-like positions.
+At Queensland Country we have been focused on equity within like for like positions.
 As part of our annual salary review process, Queensland Country conducts pay equity audits and industry benchmarking.
-In 2023, Queensland Country’s total remuneration gender pay gap was 9% lower than the banking industry average.
-Further, our representation of women across each level of our workforce is greater than the banking industry and we continue to outperform the industry average in both representation and gender pay parity.
+In 2024, Queensland Country's total remuneration GPG was 6.5% higher than the banking industry average.
+We also have a strong representation of women across all levels of our workforce, exceeding the broader banking industry.

 It is important to reiterate that we don’t pay people differently based on their gender or ethnicity.
-The gender gap is largely influenced by our high representation of females in entry level positions or non-managerial roles and part-time employment.
+The gender gap is largely influenced by our high representation of females in lower paid roles and part time employment.
 Further, we acknowledge that pay gaps are not influenced by gender alone but rather our staff’s experiences, market value, the tenure within their role/career and their employment status.
 With that said, both genders are supported to have the same opportunity to excel in their work and access equal pay and caring benefits.

 Queensland Country has been actively committed to improving gender equity and applying the principles of the Workplace Gender Equality Agency (or previously the Equal Opportunity for Women Agency) since 2008.
 We are genuinely focused on ensuring we are engaged in creating an equitable workplace with transparent strategies and practices that focus on leadership, promotion, education, training, conducting regular pay equity audits as well as providing caring benefits for both women and men.

-We take seriously our commitment to making Queensland Country a place where both women and men want to work and are valued and are proud that 96% of our staff truly see us a great place to work.
-We recognise that to achieve a more equal workplace requires dedicated focus and persistence.
+We take seriously our commitment to making Queensland Country a place where both women and men want to work and are valued and are proud that in our 2025 Staff Engagement Survey, 96% of our staff truly see us a great place to work.
+We recognise to achieve a more equal workplace it requires a dedicated focus and persistence.
 We maintain confidence in our well-devised strategies and policies that will lead to positive change now and in the long term.

 At a glance